Hanjunmin/LSGvar/README.md

 Please create a new empty folder to store the run results and navigate into that folder.
 Copy the `SDR/run.sh` script into this folder.

-Configure `config.json`: To start the run, three essential input files are required :`reference genome`, `aligned genome`, and the `artificial chromosome pairing file` (refer to examples for guidance).
+Configure `config.json`: To start the run, three essential input files are required :`reference genome`， `aligned genome`, and the `artificial chromosome pairing file` (refer to examples for guidance).
 Additionally, the `centromere and telomere file` is optional (alignments in this region will be filtered out during structural variation computation)."